jtemporal/gitfichas/pages/about.md

 GitFichas is a collection of study cards about git!

-It's name comes from Portuguese version of the project and literary means GitCards.
+Its name comes from Portuguese version of the project and literary means GitCards.
 Feel free to refer to it either way.

 This project was created and is mantained by [Jessica Temporal](https://jtemporal.com/).